20-year-old debt should not come back to haunt you

 Repaying ancient debt is a moral decision; courts won't force you to pay it

 Dear Credit Score Report,

-to a moral decision, because you probably aren't in any danger on the legal or credit scoring fronts.
+Whether you choose to repay that debt may come down to a moral decision, because you probably aren't in any danger on the legal or credit scoring fronts.

 Experts say that debt from more than 20 years ago is too ancient to hurt you.
 "Not only is this information too old to include in a credit report, it may be past the applicable statute of limitations," says Chi Chi Wu, staff attorney for the National Consumer Law Center in Boston.
 "While I am not familiar with all of the state statute of limitations, many of them are shorter than 20 years."
 In fact, when it comes to credit card debt, no state has a statute of limitations more than half that long.

 means if you don't make a payment, in most states, while a creditor can take you to court in an effort to collect on that unpaid credit card

 account, the creditor can't win (if you put up a fight and legally object).

 If you submit a payment voluntarily, however, you run the risk of "re-aging" that old debt.
 While the vast majority of states do not permit debtors and collection agencies to successfully sue for unpaid bills that are more than 7 years old, making a payment can re-start the clock on the statute of limitations.
 Additionally, by acknowledging an old debt, you extend the window of time for potential debt collection lawsuits.
 That's why the best financial course of action may simply be to not repay that debt -- provided you can rest easy with a decision to leave an unfulfilled promise to your bank.